bjpop/haskell-linux-perf/README.txt

 -----------------------

 linux-perf uses the cabal infrastructure for configuring, building and installation.
-It needs access to the header files from the linux kernel source distribution (one that is sufficiently recent to support the performance counters tool).
+It needs access to the header files from the Linux kernel source distribution (one that is sufficiently recent to support the performance counters tool).